dakhnod/BLEnky/docs/FLASHING.md

 This is the recommended way to flash the firmware since it allows for updates over the air (over BLE).

+### Flashing using an ESP32

+This is a good chance to try out https://github.com/atc1441/ESP32_nRF52_SWD.

+I have no experience with this.
+Feel free to open an issue and contribute some documentation.

 ### Flashing the bootloader using a Raspberry Pi

 Firstly, get openocd to run.
 I (cannot remember why) compiled the source from https://github.com/openocd-org/openocd myself on the RasPi.